 10. Automate Your Processes

 Tools like Buffer would let you schedule a long list of statuses once connected to all of your social accounts.
-You simply spend 3–4 hours a month in crafting a hundred updates or share some resources that you’ve stumbled upon across Facebook, Twitter, Instagram, LinkedIn, Google+.
+You simply spend 3–4 hours a month crafting a hundred updates or sharing some resources that you’ve stumbled upon across Facebook, Twitter, Instagram, LinkedIn, Google+.
 This way you won’t need to bother for a month which would let you focus on other activities.

 BuzzSumo could be used for identifying viral content for your competitors.
 You can analyze their websites and see what the most shared resources that people genuinely enjoy are.
 This may spark some ideas for content that you can provide as well.

 IFTTT can be connected to your website and share all of your posts straight to social media, email newsletters or anything else.
 There are thousands of integrations available for different needs.